Effect-TS/schema/.changeset/afraid-games-study.md

 - change decode in Declaration- change decode in Refinement (to filter)
 - remove isReversed from Refinement
-- add transformAST to Transform (and remove decode, encode, propertySignatureTransformations)
+- add transformation to Transform (and remove decode, encode, propertySignatureTransformations)
 - refactor PropertySignature